outreachy/website/docs/dokku-setup.md

 Sending mass emails manually
 ----------------------------

+To send a message to an Outreachy intern, and include their mentors (note this means the email will be sent with interns and mentors in the 'To' email header, but there's no way with Django to set the 'Cc' header):

 ```
 $ ssh -t dokku@www.outreachy.org run www env --unset=SENTRY_DSN python manage.py shell
 >>> from home import models